rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-04-core-team-update.md

 ---

 Hey everyone!
 Back in August of last year, the core team wrote a blog post titled "[Laying the foundation for Rust's Future][future]."
-Every since then, the Core Team has been doing a tremendous amount of work to help get the foundation going, and prepare the project for the changes that have now occurred because of these events.
+Ever since then, the Core Team has been doing a tremendous amount of work to help get the foundation going, and prepare the project for the changes that have now occurred because of these events.